ErikBahena/Tribute-Page-for-Jesus/README.md

 Hello to whoever is reading this.
-This is my first project modeling a website after google's home page.
+This is my project modeling a tribute page with a timeline about the subject.
 This project will demonstrate the following skills:

 1.Basic understanding and execution of HTML and CSS.